GoogleCloudPlatform/terraform-google-autokey/test/setup/README.md

 A project with the following APIs enabled must be used to host the resources of this module:

-- Cloud IDS API: `ids.googleapis.com`
-- Cloud Logging API: `logging.googleapis.com`
+- Cloud KMS API: `cloudkms.googleapis.com`
-- Compute Engine API: `compute.googleapis.com`
-- Service Networking API: `servicenetworking.googleapis.com`

 The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.